cheat-sheets/the-laws-of-human-nature-cheat-sheet/README.md

 ## 1. The Law of Irrationality

-- **Law**: Often people are affected by emotions and behave irrationally without realizing it.
-This leads to suboptimal actions and decisions.
+- **Law**: Often people are dominated by emotions and behave irrationally without realizing it.
+This is the source of bad decisions and negative patterns in life.
 - **Example**: Athenes prospered when it was led by Pericles in 400 BC.
-[Pericles](https://en.wikipedia.org/wiki/Pericles) was a very rational man who could control his emotions.
+[Pericles](https://en.wikipedia.org/wiki/Pericles) is believed to be a very rational man.
 After he left the political arena Athenes started to regress.
 - **Advice**: You need to control your emotions and behave rationally.

 **Biases that distort our thought processes and decisions**: